chrilars/arch-bspwm-dot-files/README.md

 Dot files for the bspwm rice I use as a daily driver on my laptop.
-(Now outdated, currently using Fedora)
+(Now outdated)

 Fonts used:
 - Fira Code